Tomev/SockPuppetGPT/TR - Paged Out! #3, GPT SockPuppeteer.md

 * Access to OpenAI API is *not* free (that's why the script uses a cheaper gpt-3.5 model).

-* An extended version of the presented code can be found on my github (link in the footer).
+* An extended version of the presented code can be found on my GitHub (link in the footer).
 You can find the setup description and broader explanation/justification of the code in the README.

 * The script runs have to be scheduled.
 You can use CRON (Linux/Mac) or Task Scheduler (Windows) to do that.

-* AIleister Twittter can be found [here](https://twitter.com/ACryptley).
+* AIleister's Twittter can be found [here](https://twitter.com/ACryptley).

 ## The disclaimer